Growing Zones: 3-9 outdoors(hardy down to -30℉) 3-9 outdoors

 This kiwi vine is drought tolerant and heat resistant, so it will thrive in hot, dry southern regions.
 Also, they are cold hardy to growing zone three, meaning they can withstand temperatures down to -30 degrees.
 Severe winter storms with temperatures well below zero don’t stop the Meader Hardy Kiwi from pumping out tons of fruit.

-Meader Kiwis do require a pollinator to produce fruit...
-However, we made this easy for you!
+You need both a male and female Meader Kiwi, or another Kiwi to produce fruit; however, we made this easy for you!
 We have pre-bundled the Anna Kiwi with your Meader Kiwi to ensure you receive the best pollinator that will produce abundant fruit for years to come.

 Meader Hardy Kiwi Pollination